krondorl/scaling_fizzbuzz/README.md

 ## Configuration

-You can set the maximum iteration number in the `config.toml` file.
+You can set the maximum iteration number in the `config.json` file.

 ```
-max_iter = 10000
+{
+    "max_iter": 1000
+}
 ```

 ## License